 EIDHR Regional Project (2007-2009)

-ECNL completed a two year regional project supported by the European Commission on “Strengthening the Legal Framework for Citizen Action through Freedom of Association.”
-The project focused on improving the legislative and policy framework for freedom of association and civil society in Armenia, Azerbaijan, Georgia and Moldova.
+The two years regional project supported by the European Commission focused on improving the legislative and policy framework for freedom of association and civil society in Armenia, Azerbaijan, Georgia and Moldova.
 In each country, the project aimed at addressing the current needs identified by ECNL and its partners through a series of meetings, exchanges and an intensive process of developing policy papers and country strategies.
 Specifically, the proeject contributed towards:

 (A) Strengthening foundations for enabling legislation for CSOs in compliance with international standards by assistance to local partners in adoption of 12 documents on participation and cooperation and 6 draft documents on enabling environment for CSOs.

 (B) Strengthening the potential for CSO advocacy related to freedom of association and sustainability, e.g. building capacity of local experts, preparing policy documents on challenges and priorities for reform and supporting regional exchanges on best practices and strategies for advocacy.